How to Make an Audiobook for Almost Free by Doing It Yourself

 This is another loudness issue, but it deals with the maximum volume level your track will experience.
 At present, the level ACX requires is -3dBfs.
 Even though you may set it for this ACX requirement, you may need to adjust it up or down to meet spec due to your file’s particular qualities.
 I’ve found that adjusting this in 0.1 increments is sometimes all that’s needed to make it work.

-Largely by stumbling around on the Internet to find answers on mastering my audio books, I found this amazing free plugin for Audacity, the Nyquist ACX Check (https://wiki.audacityteam.org/wiki/Nyquist_Analyze_Plug-ins).
+Largely by stumbling around on the Internet to find answers on mastering my audiobooks, I found this amazing free plugin for Audacity, the Nyquist ACX Check, which can be found here.

 Of course, using this plugin is no guarantee that ACX will accept your files.
 For example, on one of my submissions, everything checked out on the ACX Checker.
 But there were some extraneous noises at the beginning and end of some of my tracks.
 So even though those noises met spec, they had to be removed.
 Also, your files must meet content and other requirements to be approved by ACX.